LuxLang/lux/documentation/book/the_lux_programming_language/chapter_1.md

-# Chapter 1: Getting Started
+# Chapter 1: Getting started

 _Where you will learn how to set up a development environment for Lux._